 You limit the number of processes for the dialog TAC classes relative to the total number of processes using the FREE-DIAL-TASKS operand.

-With MAX ASYNTASKS=(atask_number,...) you limit the number of processes for asynchronous TAC classes.
+With MAX ASYNTASKS=(atask\number,...) you limit the number of processes for

 This limit is the same, however, for all asynchronous and for all dialog TAC classes.